Canora, Saskatchewan: Attractions

-Lesia Statue - Lesia is a 25-foot, 4,000 lb statue that honours the descendants of the Ukrainian and Eastern European settlers who made Canora their home and serves as welcome sign to visitors.
+The Lesia Statue is a 25-foot, 4,000 lb statue that honours the descendants of the Ukrainian and Eastern European settlers who made Canora their home and serves as welcome sign to visitors.
 The plaque on the base of the statue reads:

-"Welcome - Veetayemo This traditional welcome with the bread and salt to all visitors is a universal custom and practice among Ukrainians and most Eastern European people, whose descendants have settled throughout Canada.
-To commemorate the 75th Anniversary of the Province of Saskatchewan and the Town of Canora, this symbol has been erected through the efforts of the Canora Chamber of Commerce, the Town of Canora, the Province of Saskatchewan and many other organizations and individuals.
-Canora Welcome Statue Committee".

 The Lesia statue was created in 1979 by Canora residents Nicholas and Orest Lewchuk and took over a year to complete.
 The statue features a woman dressed in traditional Ukrainian costume, who is offering visitors "bread-salt" — a loaf of braided bread, called Kolach along with salt.
 For local Ukrainians and many cultures, bread is a highly respected food, and salt is viewed as a symbol of a long, enduring friendship.
 As part of a customary greeting, a loaf of bread, crowned with a salt cellar is set upon an embroidered ritual cloth.
 Guests are then offered a chunk of bread to dip into the salt.
 Lesia was officially unveiled on September 3, 1980 by Right Honorable Edward Schreyer, Governor General of Canada to honour Saskatchewan's 75th anniversary.